VAT registrations and simplications in France

 French consignment or call-off stock

-France allows a consignment stock simplification when the applicable conditions are met.
+Previously, France allowed a consignment stock simplification when the applicable conditions are met.

 Normally, an intra-Community acquisition followed by a local sale requires a VAT registration.
 However, where a) these goods are stored for less than 3 months and b) the parties have a written consignment agreement in place, the VAT registration can be avoided.